Picovoice/rhino/README.md

     Rhino rhino = new Rhino(modelFilePath, contextFilePath);
 ```

-once initialized `rhino` can be used for intent inference.
+Once initialized, `rhino` can be used for intent inference:

 ```java